linsalrob/atavide_lite/README.md

 ```
 mamba env create -f ~/atavide_lite/atavide_lite.yaml
 ```

+Note: if you are using an ephemeral system like Pawsey, we also have a mechanism for making temporary conda installations.
+See  the [pawsey slurm](pawsey_slurm/README.md) or [pawsey minion](pawsey_minion/README.md) READMEs.

 If you use atavide light, please [cite it](citation.cff) and then please also [cite the other papers](references.bib) that describe these great tools.